OTRF Athletic Training Residency Program

 Educational Programs

-Orthopaedic Sports Medicine Conference – Westmont office
+Weekly Orthopaedic Sports Medicine Conference–Westmont office

-A weekly, Friday morning conference is moderated by the program physician.
-Athletic training residents participate by preparing and presenting clinical practice cases, journal review articles and orthopaedic topics of interest.
-Athletic training residents also send weekly conference invitations, maintain attendance and award certificates for CEU/CME credits.
+A weekly Friday morning conference moderated by the program physician.
+Athletic training residents participate by preparing and presenting clinical practice cases, journal review articles, and orthopaedic topics of interest.
+This is streamed for MDs, DOs, PTs, PAs, nurses,

-Weekly In-service Training – Westmont office
+Weekly Inservices- Westmont office

-Weekly Orthopaedic Sports Medicine Fellowship Education Lectures – Webinar
+Weekly Orthopaedic Sports Medicine Fellowship Education Lectures- Webinar

-Each OTRF athletic training resident is assigned an annual project at the start of the residency year to deepen his/her focus and understanding of evidence-based orthopaedics.
-Examples of past projects include creating and maintaining a custom patient education database, and establishing and updating outcomes collection software for post-operative patients.
+Each athletic training resident is assigned an annual project at the start of the residency year to deepen his/her focus and understanding of evidence-based clinical orthopaedics.
+Examples of past projects include creating and maintaining a custom patient education database, and

 Application Process